bamless/blang/docs/vaues-and-types.md

 *null*, *boolean*, *number*, *string*, *list*, *tuple*, *table*, *userdata*, *handle*, *function*, *class* and *module*.

-In the following we'll take a brief look at the most basic of them, while the others will be explored during the rest of the documentation.
+In the following we'll take a brief look at the most basic of them: *constant values*, while the others will be explored during the rest of the documentation.

 ## Numbers